endernoke/soular/README.md

    This will start the Expo development server.
 Follow the instructions in the terminal to run the app on your device or emulator.

-   > [!NOTE]
+> [!TIP]
 > NativeWind is configured for the app, so you can directly use TailWindCSS classes in your components.
 Note that some classes may not work as expected on certain components, in which case you can simply switch back to using React Native styles.

 ## Project Structure